philippinespire/2022_PIRE_omics_workshop/README.md

 Now that we have a reference genome, what can we do with it?
 Follow the [PSMC](https://github.com/philippinespire/2022_PIRE_omics_workshop/tree/main/salarias_fasciatus/PSMC) link to learn how we can use genomic data from a single individual to infer demographic history!

+---

+## E. A day of R

+Follow the  workshop's [R repository](https://github.com/philippinespire/2022_PIRE_R_workshop) to learn how you can analyze and illustrate your data.

+---

+***Congratulations!
+You have completed the 2022 PIRE Omics' Workshop.
+Good luck in you projects and happy coding!***